nightmare4everr1/-Augmented-Reality-Teaching-ART-FYP-project-SECONDARY/README.md

-.Hi this is second part, go check this repository first if you came here first [Augmented-Reality-Teaching-ART-FYP-project-MAIN]
+>Hi this is second part, go check this repository first if you came here first [Augmented-Reality-Teaching-ART-FYP-project-MAIN]

 >Video Link For Project (starts at 2:00) https://drive.google.com/drive/folders/1sx2Bm7GgP7FZ7ydJLvnHGmbodAVkO43d